openhab/openhab-docs/addons/uis/basic/readme.md

 The Basic UI has a default layout showing all things and their corresponding items.
 You may create your own sitemaps and access them through the basic UI in 2 ways.

-1. Set the default sitemap via the Paper UI vi Configuration -> Services -> Basic UI -> Configure, and set the Default Sitemap name.
+1. Set the default sitemap via the Paper UI via Configuration -> Services -> Basic UI -> Configure, and set the Default Sitemap name.

 2. Passing the "sitemap" parameter to the URL used to access the OpenHAB server.